5004-SEA-Fa24-Geeng/payroll-gen-idareo/README.md

 Github Account name: Idaregu

-Link to Assignment on Github: (copy and paste the link to your assignment repo here)
+Link to Assignment on Github: https://github.com/5004-SEA-Fa24-Geeng/payroll-gen-idareo.git

 How many hours did it take you to complete this assignment (estimate)?